touunix/integrated_circuit_management/README.md

 npm run develop
 ```

-At the login page, enter that credentials to interact with application as SuperAdmin user:
+At the login page, enter the credentials to interact with the application as a SuperAdmin user:

 ```
 Email: admin@gmail.com